 Stakeholder feedback identified a need to strengthen specific digital skills in specific existing qualifications/units.
-The Training Package components to be reviewed and changed are detailed in Attachment B and include the following.
+Analysis identified that many units are currently being used in a cross sector manner.
+Stakeholders did not identify a need for more units, skill sets or qualifications.
+The Training Package components to be reviewed and changed are detailed in Attachment B and include the following: